-- Connected USB drive
+- Connected USB flash drive

-- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 46.
+- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 47.

-- Hard drive
+- b.
+Hard drive

-- BIOS
+- c.
+BIOS

 - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.